robclewley/robclewley.github.io/_posts/2015-04-06-capturing-the-provenance-of-model-prototyping-and-development.md

 triple-quoted comment strings to begin a Step's code block.
 This is just a convention that I'm exploring.
 In the earlier versions, I referred separately to tests, etc. in the YAML declarations.
-Later, they are merged as `step:test`, and so on.
+Later, they are merged as `step-test`, and so on.
 In the files presented here, I didn't attempt to be consistent with how to specify Step types.